Skip to Content

 This is another one of my kids’ favorites, featuring that lovable purple dragon, Figment.
 In the ride, you’ll learn about how imagination works along with the five senses.
 In the end, there’s a fun imagination lab that my kids love.

 This ride is good for younger kids, but even older ones may enjoy it (my kids do).
-It’s in the Imagination pavilion, just past the Land pavilion.
-It never seems to get too busy, so you can ride at almost any time, although Genie+ is also offered.
+It’s one of the best EPCOT rides for kids.
+Journey Into Imagination With Figment is located in the Imagination pavilion, just past the Land pavilion.
+It never seems to get too busy, so you can ride at almost any time, although Lightning Lane is also offered.

 The Seas With Nemo & Friends

-Keep in mind that it is pretty dark in the line queue.
-When my daughter was young, this frightened her a bit, so be aware of that if your child is afraid of the dark.
-The line itself is usually not too long, but the walk through the queue does take a few minutes.
+Keep in mind that the line queue is pretty dark.
+When my daughter was young, this frightened her a bit, so be aware if your child is afraid of the dark.
+The line is usually not too long, but the queue walk takes a few minutes.
+Lightning Lane is offered

 Test Track

-It’s very popular, often with long wait times, but you can always choose the single rider line.
-Keep in mind, however, that parties will be split up in the single rider line.
+It’s very popular, often with long wait times, but you can always choose the single-rider line.
+Remember, however, that parties will be split up in the single rider line.
 It tends to close during rainy or other bad weather, so if the forecast shows rain later in the day, try to ride it earlier.

 Guardians of the Galaxy: Cosmic Rewind

-The newest ride at Epcot is also one of the most fun!
+The newest ride at EPCOT is also one of the best at EPCOT (and one of the best at Walt Disney World).
 Guardians of the Galaxy: Cosmic Rewind is an innovative thrill ride located in the former home of Ellen’s Energy Adventure.
 It’s an incredibly smooth coaster that spins and thrills.

 The Gran Fiesta Tour entrance, in the Mexico pavilion.